keycloak/keycloak-community/design/user-profile.md

 * Required - ability to specify when the attribute is required, more below
 * Can the user view the attribute?
 Can the admin view the attribute?
 * Can the user edit the attribute?
 Can the admin edit the attribute?

+If it is decided to support dynamic forms (see Dynamic Forms section below) the following fields would also be required:

-* Label to use when displayed in forms (to be discussed, see Dynamic Forms section)
+* Label to use when displayed in forms
-* UI order (to be discussed, see Dynamic Forms section)
+* UI order
-* Input type (to be discussed, see Dynamic Forms section)
+* Input type

 Ability to specify when an attribute is required should be quite flexible to cover use-cases like:

-* Don't ask user for D.O.B. until a client requests the scope "dob"
+* Don't ask user for the users birthdate until a client requests the scope "birthdate"
 * Allow an admin to create an initial user with only specifying email, then requiring user to fill in first and last names on first login
 * Ask user for missing information after login with a social provider